ihtnc/ava-ghcopilot-workshop-ato/exercise/javascript/tank-game/challenge.md

 ## Developed using plain English

-The complete working code of the game is under `completed/javascript/tank-game/tankgame.js` and was developed by asking GitHub Copilot Chat.
+The complete working code of the game is under `completed/javascript/tank-game/tankgame.js` and was developed primarily **with the assistance of GitHub Copilot Chat**.
 Only the comments were added manually.

+Time taken to develop: 1 hour 30 minutes (approx.)

 ## Image by DALL-E 3
 The backround image is created by OpenAI's DALL-E 3 model.